Filming In Southampton

 Southampton City Council is keen to encourage film and television companies to film in the city and will provide help and assistance where possible.

-Some Southampton locations that you are interested in using may belong to the City Council, be part of the highway or privately owned.
-The council’s Events Team can advise on possible suitable locations, liaise with other Council departments on your behalf and pass on contacts of some private locations to assist in the smooth organisation of your shoot.
+Locations you are interested in using may belong to the City Council which includes the highway or they may be privately owned.
+The council’s Events Team can advise on these potential locations, liaise with other council departments on your behalf and pass on contacts of some private locations to assist in the smooth planning and organisation of your film production.

-View the google map showing some popular locations that have been used to film general views of the city.
+Need some GVs?
+View our google map showing some popular locations that have been used to film general views of the city.

-If your filming enquiry is a "news" item, please contact the Council's Communications Team by email communications@southampton.gov.uk
+Note - If your filming enquiry is a "news" type item, in the first instance please contact the Council's Communications Team by email communications@southampton.gov.uk to discuss your request.

 Old Alleyway in Southampton

-Southampton City Council has a duty of care towards its residents and businesses and insists that a film application form is completed and submitted well in advance of the start of shooting.
+Southampton City Council has a duty of care towards its residents and businesses and requires an online film application form to be completed and submitted well in advance of the start of shooting.
 This allows the council to ensure that appropriate measures have been put in place for filming to run safely, that all relevant documentation has been submitted and that effective liaison with all stakeholders has taken place.
-You will need to complete and submit the application form with the summary of the film project, proposed date/s of filming, proposed location/s, number of crew and equipment etc. Complete the form and send it back to the Events Team at filming@southampton.gov.uk as an attachment.
-Download the Film Application Form.
+You will need to complete and submit the application form with the summary of the film project, proposed date(s) of filming, proposed location(s), number of crew and equipment etc. If you have any files you are unable to upload due to file size limits, then please email them to filming@southampton.gov.uk with your form submission reference / Film Company name.

-Depending on the nature and size of the filming project, Event Management will liaise on your behalf with relevant members of Southampton’s Safety Advisory Group - which include representatives from Southampton City Council and Hampshire Constabulary who may impose additional conditions to ensure that the proposed shoot is safe and carried out with the minimum of inconvenience.
+Depending on the nature and size of the filming project, the Events Team will liaise on your behalf with relevant members of Southampton’s Safety Advisory Group - which include representatives from Southampton City Council and Hampshire Constabulary who may impose additional conditions to ensure that the proposed shoot is safe and carried out with the minimum of inconvenience.

 Fees

-Due to the variable nature of filming requests the council does not operate a set tariff of film charges as no two film projects are the same and so every production charge will be calculated on an individual basis.
+Due to the variable nature of filming requests the council does not operate a set tariff of film charges as no two film projects are the same and so every production charge will be calculated on an individual basis and discussed with you along with any other potential costs you may incur for things like road closures or suspension of parking bays.
+You will be invoiced for any agreed film permit fees.

-Please take time to read the general terms and conditions for filming in the city and the Hampshire Film Guidelines and Code of Practice.
+Please take time to read the general terms and conditions for filming in the city along with the Hampshire Film Guidelines and Code of Practice.

 Aerial View of Southampton

-Professional film or photography crew requesting to film using a drone, must follow the drone code to ensure that members of the public are protected and Drone operators must also respect the privacy of people on the ground.
+Professional film or photography crew requesting to film with a drone, must follow the drone code to ensure that members of the public are protected and drone operators must also respect the privacy of people on the ground.

-You can find details about the requirements to fly a drone commercially from the CAA.
+You can find details about the requirements to fly a drone commercially from the CAA website

 Do you need to apply for a temporary road closure or traffic signals?